AliFathi/todolist/README.md

 2- Build typescript files: `npm run build`.

-I was working on Windows, so `prebuild` script is using PowesShell. to build on Linux open `package.json` file and replce `@powershell rm -r -force ./dist` with `rm -rf ./dist`.
+I was working on Windows, so `prebuild` script is using PowesShell. to build on Linux open `package.json` file and replace `@powershell rm -r -force ./dist` with `rm -rf ./dist`.

 3- Start the app: `npm run start`.